What does the future of work really look like?

 And it’s this bigger picture that we’ve started to explore in our new Insights series: The future of work.

-We’ve gathered the thoughts of some of our senior leaders and created four bite–size pieces for you to digest over a cup of tea (or big cup of coffee, if you’re anything like me):
+We’ve gathered some thoughts about the future of work from some of our senior leaders and created four bite–size pieces for you to digest over a cup of tea (or big cup of coffee, if you’re anything like me):

 1. There’s something wrong with ‘remote working’